Fast Covid tests for truckies to be worked out

 "In the meantime, anyone who is symptomatic or a close contact of a case can present at their local community testing centre or GP for a free nasopharyngeal test," he added.

-The Ministry of Business, Infrastructure and Employment has outlined criteria needed to register as a critical business.
+The Ministry of Business, Innovation and Employment has outlined criteria needed to register as a critical business.

 Such businesses must be involved in "basic human needs" with some or all workers in food production, health services, or distribution and sales.